 If you have a mild cough, there are some things that you can do at home to help ease your symptoms.
 Some remedies include the following:

-- Over-the-counter (OTC) cough medications.
-If you have a wet cough, an OTC expectorant like Mucinex may help loosen up mucus from your lungs.
-Another option is an antitussive medicine like Robitussin which suppresses the cough reflex.
+- Over-the-counter (OTC) cough medications: If you have a wet cough, an OTC expectorant such as guaifenesin (Mucinex) may help loosen up mucus from your lungs.
+Another option is an antitussive medication such as dextromethorphan (Robitussin), which suppresses your cough reflex.
 Avoid giving these medications to children under 6 years of age.

-- Cough drops or throat lozenges.
-Sucking on a cough drop or a throat lozenge can help ease a cough or irritated throat.
-However, don’t give these to young children, as they can be a choking hazard.
+- Cough drops or throat lozenges: Sucking on a cough drop or a throat lozenge can help ease a cough or irritated throat.
+But don’t give these to young children, as they can be a choking hazard.

-- Extra moisture.
-Adding additional humidity to the air may help soothe a throat that’s become irritated from coughing.
-Try using a humidifier or stand in a warm, steamy shower.
+- Extra moisture: Adding additional humidity to the air may help soothe your throat when it becomes irritated from coughing.
+Try using a humidifier or standing in a warm, steamy shower.

 These home remedies should only be used for mild coughs.
-If you have a cough that’s persistent or happens with other concerning symptoms, seek medical attention.
+If you have a cough that’s persistent or happens with other concerning symptoms, get medical attention.

-If you do seek medical care for your cough, your doctor will often treat it by addressing the underlying cause.
-Some examples of treatment include:
+If you do get medical care for your cough, a doctor will often treat it by addressing the underlying cause.
+Some

 - antihistamines or decongestants for allergies and postnasal drip